syl20bnr/spacemacs/README.md

 In spacemacs the universal argument is by default on `<SPC> u` instead of `C-u` which is used to scroll up as in Vim.

+## Configuration layers and Packages discovery

+By using `helm-spacemacs` with <kbd>SPC f e h</kbd> you can quickly search for a package and get the name of the layers using it.

+You can also easily go to the `README.md` of a layer or go to the initialization function of a package.

 ## Key bindings discovery

 Thanks to [guide-key][], whenever a prefix command is pressed (like `<SPC>`)